-Maldon District Museum and History Research Centre hold wonderful collections of artefacts and historical records related to the Maldon District – these are used to tell our stories
+Maldon District Museum and History Research Centre hold wonderful collections of artefacts, photographs and historical records related to the Maldon District which are used to tell our stories

-Our collection of Maldon-ness was started in 1966 by the Maldon Progress, Publicity and Tourist Association, and since 1992 has been under the custodianship of Maldon Museum & Archives Association Inc.
+Our collection was started in 1966 by the Maldon Progress, Publicity and Tourist Association, and since 1993 has been under the custodianship of Maldon Museum & Archives Association Inc.

 The collection continues to grow, and our members and volunteers continue to research, document, preserve and present it in a way which helps visitors to understand the past, reflect on the present and look to the future.